-There is a common thread that runs throughout all humanity.
+There is a common thread that runs through all humanity.
 There is an invisible cord by which we are strung one to another.
 The ego mind, however, has a tendency to separate and divide us from others.
 It wants to stand alone, on top.
-Walls are erected and distances are established.
+Walls are erected, and distances are established.

 But we are not meant to be solitary creatures.
 We appear to be separate, but separation is an illusion.
 In essence, we are One.
 In the deepest parts of ourselves, we yearn to remember that.

 To rekindle the awareness of unity, I propose a world-wide Connection Campaign.
 I suggest that we each make a daily effort to connect with at least one other person.
 If once per day seems overwhelming for you, perhaps you could commit to connecting with another person once per week.
 Start where you are at.
 Find a way to relate.
 Foster love.
 Take part in my Connection Campaign.

 The object is to let the other know that he matters in the world.
 How can we know that we are noticed, loved, and appreciated if we are not told or shown?
 Be a bridge to span the seeming distance between us.
 Find common ground.
 Focus on that which unites, rather than divides.

 A genuine smile can initiate an intimate connection.
 Go beyond a rhetorical “How are you today?”
 Ask and expect a sincere answer.
 If asked, answer and then reciprocate with the same question.